 What causes entrepreneurs to fail?

-Business growth is non-linear.
+Business Growth is Non-Linear

 As humans, we are are comfortable with linear relationships.
 For example, if I kick a soccer ball and it goes 50 feet, I expect that when I kick it twice as hard it will go twice as far.
 In the professional world, we expect someone who has worked at a job longer to have more skills and be more competent.

 This is why it’s disorienting for new entrepreneurs when they realize that the growth model for their new company isn’t linear – especially in the short-term.
 Business growth is rarely a 1:1 proposition.
 Nassim Taleb looks the comparison between the linear and non-linear expectations in The Black Swan.

 It’s important to realize that this is a visual representation, but not necessarily a mathematical one.
 (I’m not much of a mathematician as it is.)
 While we are using a graphical visual, it doesn’t mean that there are hard and clear equations which govern how it looks.
 In fact, it’s inherently non-quantifiable.
 This is one of the most important parts of the entrepreneurial journey, because it’s not possible to define the pivot point.
 It’s often possible to define a break-even point financially, but it’s not possible to define when it will occur.
 Anyone who tells you that they have hard and fast way to determine this is trying to sell you something.